Jul 5, 2026Precision Engineering & Tooling

 1. By Thermal Insulation

-• Insulated Runners (Semi-Hot Runner): Simplified structures that are stable, easy to maintain, and cost-effective.
-Ideal for high-volume production with standard resins where a small "cold sprue" is acceptable.
+- Insulated Runners (Semi-Hot Runner): Simplified, cost-effective structures for high-volume jobs where a small "cold sprue" is acceptable.

 2. By Nozzle Type

-• Open Gate Systems: Best for semi-hot runners; cost-effective and simple.
+- Open Gate Systems: Best for semi-hot runners; cost-effective and simple for less aesthetic parts.

-• Valve Gate Systems: The gold standard for "Fully Heated" systems.
-Uses a mechanical needle to shut off the gate.
-This results in superior gate aesthetics (no "stringing") and is essential for large parts or high-precision components.
+- Valve Gate Systems: The gold standard.
+We use a mechanical needle to shut off the gate, eliminating "stringing" and improving surface aesthetics for large or high-precision parts.

 III.
 Strategic Pros and Cons